vfcapital/timeseries/README.md

-﻿# Time Series Analysis of crypto data
+﻿# Time Series Analysis of Crypto Data
  This repo is created for my paper in the module "Analysis of Economic and Financial Time Series".

  ### Target